Kathryn Morgan: Career

 In June 2006, at the age of seventeen, Morgan joined the New York City Ballet as an apprentice.
 Her first solo performance with the company was as Juliet in Peter Martins' Romeo + Juliet in 2007 while she was an apprentice.
-In February 2007 she became a member of the company's corps de ballet.
+In February 2007, she became a member of the company's corps de ballet.
 She was promoted to the rank of soloist in October 2009.
-In 2010, Morgan faced serious health issues due to an under-functioning thyroid, and left New York City Ballet in 2012 to focus on her recovery.
-Her illness had caused her to gain weight excessively, suffer from fatigue, lose muscle strength, caused hair loss, and suffer from depression.
+In 2010, Morgan faced serious health issues due to an underfunctioning thyroid and left New York City Ballet in 2012 to focus on her recovery.
+Her illness had caused her to gain weight excessively, suffer from fatigue, lose muscle strength, lose hair and suffer from depression.
 Morgan was later diagnosed with Hashimoto's thyroiditis.
-She moved back to her hometown of Mobile, Alabama to receive treatment.
-Since 2014, Morgan has returned to the stage performing as a guest artist with ballet companies across the United States, Europe, and Asia.
-She has been featured in Dance Magazine, Pointe, Dance Spirit Magazine, and Teen Vogue.
-She also teaches dance classes, has created her own mobile app, has a podcast on iTunes presented through the Premier Dance Network, does public speaking, and has a blog.
-Morgan's YouTube channel, which focuses on body positivity, healthy lifestyle habits, make-up tutorials, and dance tips has over 200,000 subscribers.
+She moved back to her hometown of Mobile, Alabama, to receive treatment.
+Since 2014, Morgan has returned to the stage performing as a guest artist with ballet companies across the United States, Europe and Asia.
+She has been featured in Dance Magazine, Pointe, Dance Spirit Magazine and Teen Vogue.
+She also teaches dance classes, has created her own mobile app, has a podcast on iTunes presented through the Premier Dance Network, does public speaking and has a blog.
+Morgan's YouTube channel, which focuses on body positivity, healthy lifestyle habits, makeup tutorials and dance tips, has over 300,000 subscribers.

 New York City Ballet

 Morgan danced with New York City Ballet for six years, from 2006 to 2012.
 She was a soloist from 2009 until her departure from the company.
 While with New York City Ballet, Morgan performed many featured roles.
-She performed as Marzipan, Dewdrop, and Sugar Plum Fairy in George Balanchine's The Nutcracker.
-She also performed in other Balanchine works, including Ballo della Regina, the Waltz in Coppélia, Divertimento No. 15, Stars and Stripes, Scotch Symphony, La Valse (Balanchine), and Western Symphony.
-While Christopher Wheeldon was working with NYCB, Morgan performed in three of his ballets; Carousel (A Dance) and Scènes de ballet in 2006, and Mercurial Manoeuvres in 2009.
-Also in 2009, Morgan performed in Jerome Robbins' 2 and 3 Part Inventions, Dances at a Gathering, The Four Seasons as Winter, Les Noces, and West Side Story Suite as Maria.
+She performed as Marzipan, Dewdrop and Sugar Plum Fairy in George Balanchine's The Nutcracker.
+She also performed in other Balanchine works, including Ballo della Regina, the Waltz in Coppélia, Divertimento No. 15, Stars and Stripes, Scotch Symphony, La Valse (Balanchine) and Western Symphony.
+While Christopher Wheeldon was working with NYCB, Morgan performed in three of his ballets: Carousel (A Dance) and Scènes de ballet in 2006, and Mercurial Manoeuvres in 2009.
+Also in 2009, Morgan performed in Jerome Robbins' 2 and 3 Part Inventions, Dances at a Gathering, The Four Seasons as Winter, Les Noces and West Side Story Suite as Maria.
 Morgan performed the pas de deux from August Bournonville's Flower Festival in Genzano.
 She performed in Sean Lavery's Romeo and Juliet as Juliet Capulet.
 She performed in Peter Martins' Mirage, Romeo + Juliet as Juliet in 2007, The Sleeping Beauty as Jewel and Princess Aurora, Stabat Mater, and in the pas de trois and pas de quatre of Swan Lake.
 In 2010, Morgan performed in Benjamin Millepied's Why am I not where you are and 28 Variations on a Theme by Paganini.